phgrandi/phgrandi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 💼 &nbsp; I’m currently working on CNM's project.
+- 💼 &nbsp; I’m currently working on Ravena's project.
-- 🌱 &nbsp; Learning more about React, C# and FiveM Development.
+- 🌱 &nbsp; Learning more about React, C#, JS and FiveM Development.
 - ✍️ &nbsp; I’m looking to collaborate on FiveM and help with GTA RP Development.

 <h3> 🛠 &nbsp;Tech Stack</h3>